 The Flexahouse Plan offers several siding options.

-by architect Nick Noyes) and in the following plans.
+by architect Nick Noyes) and here, and in the following plans.

 Mediterranean Plan 516-1